maraliwayway/maraliwayway/README.md

 My interests include 🎨 **UX/UI Design**, 💻 **Web Development**, 🌍 **Tech for Good**.

-I aspire to continue blending **teaching, outreach, and coding** into a career as a software or full-stack developer -- empower others while building innovative solutions.
+I aspire to continue blending **teaching, outreach, and coding** into a career as a software or full-stack developer — empowering others while building innovative solutions.

 Happy to [connect](https://www.linkedin.com/in/maraliwayway/) with you!